Dear Singers and Audiences of IT’S A GRAND NIGHT FOR SINGERS –

 Pianist Kristin Panokin signed on as the Music Director.
 Ms. Panokin was an excellent piano accompanist and a possessed a mastery of sight reading music.
 Known for her spontaneity, after completing the roster of scheduled performers, she would ask the audience if any of them brought music and would invite them on the stage.
 These off-the-cuff moments always resulted in thunderous applause.
 Ms. Panokin led the SATURDAY OPERA NIGHT program for five years until she had to step down due to health reasons.
 It was 2005 when Richard B. Evans returned to the Jarvis Conservatory's singing program, only this time it was re-branded as IT'S A GRAND NIGHT FOR SINGERS.

 Honorary plaque commemorating the 20th anniversary of the singing program.

 November 7th, 2015

-Richard Evans, during his 17-year career as a music professor, was named one of two Outstanding Professors of 1981–1982 in the California State University system.
-With his return to the singing program, now IT'S A GRAND NIGHT FOR SINGERS, Richard Evans once again infused his deep knowledge of history and composer insights and continued the program until March 2020.
+Richard Evans, during his earlier 17-year career as a music professor, was named one of two Statewide Outstanding Professors for the entire 25- campus California State University system.
+With his return to the Jarvis singing program, now named IT'S A GRAND NIGHT FOR SINGERS, Richard Evans once again infused the evenings with his deep knowledge of music, history and composer insights and his experiences as a concert pianist in Europe and the U.S., and continued hosting the program until March 2020.
 The Coronavirus Pandemic disabled live events at The Jarvis Conservatory for twenty months.
 During this time, the founding music director of IT'S A GRAND NIGHT FOR SINGERS retired and moved to Bend, Oregon with his wife Debra.

 Frank Johnson is the third Music Director of The Jarvis Conservatory's ongoing singing program, now called IT'S A GRAND NIGHT FOR SINGING!
 January 1st, 2020 will be the first performance.